Pierre-vh/Fox/README.md

   TODO

 ## Doc
-I try to document the code as much as possible using Doxygen-style doc, however I don't generate Doxygen doc regularly, so I can't guarantee that it works as intended for now.
+I try to re-document the code as much as possible using Doxygen-style doc, but not all the code uses it for now.

+Also, I don't generate Doxygen doc regularly, so I can't guarantee that it works as intended.
 However, the documentation in the code should be enough to understand what's going on most of the time.

 ## License
 Licensed under the terms of the MIT license.